EthanCoderPenguin2012/EthanCoderPenguin2012/README.md

 # 👋 Hi, I'm EthanCoderPenguin2012

 Welcome to my GitHub profile!
-I'm passionate about coding, open-source, and building cool projects for the community.
+I'm passionate about coding, open-source, and building cool projects for the community using AI.

 ---